 As you get closer to making the final switch, knowing what you're going to do long-term can be invaluable.
 Working with the broader team, you can address the variety of challenges that stand between you and an all-electric fleet.
 Elements such as procurement and maintenance need to be considered, as do any additional power needs.

 The plans that are drawn up need to factor in what you aim to achieve once you have an EV fleet, and part of that decision is considering fuelling options.
 At Right Fuel Card, we want to help businesses make the switch to a greener fuel future and so we've introduced an EV alternative to our fuel cards; the BP Fuel and Charge card and the Shell Fuel and EV card.
-To apply for this exciting new product, fill out our online form.
+Apply for an EV charge card today.

 If you’re not ready to take the plunge into electric, then our range of fuel cards can help you manage your current fuel expenditure and reduce admin.
 In order to discuss your fuel card options, please get in touch with our team.